 Four sets of plans shall be submitted to the County Permit Resource and Management Department (PRMD) for review and approval prior to construction.
-A Sonoma County Fire Inspector will review your submittal for fire and life safety compliance.
+A Sonora County Fire Inspector will review your submittal for fire and life safety compliance.
 Please review the referenced codes for specific requirements regarding your proposal.
 Identified requirements should be addressed with your plan submittal.

-Each approved plan will have an approval stamp from the Sonoma County Fire and Emergency Services.
+Each approved plan will have an approval stamp from the Sonora County Fire and Emergency Services.
 Conditions may be identified which modify the actual plan approval.
 It is essential that the plans be reviewed and requested changes be made to the plans.

 Contact (707) 565-3551 to schedule inspections via the automated inspection request system.
 Enter your permit and “inspection type” number.
 “Inspection type” numbers are listed on the back of your permit card.
 Schedule inspections a minimum of 24 hours in advance.
 Field inspections will be completed by a Fire Inspector to approve permitted work.
 Please ensure the approved plans and PRMD permit job card are on-site for inspection.
 Inspections may include but not be limited to: